brettz9/eslint-config-ash-nazg/README.md

     may be used within repeating events
 - `unicorn/no-fn-reference-in-iterator` - May be cumbersome though does
     catch potential problems
+- `jsdoc/require-jsdoc` - Imposes a heavy burden on preexisting large projects

+The `forceRequireReturn` setting was also applied therein as it may be cumbersome to add to all returns or not favored as a requirement in all projects though it does note that a method's return was considered even if `undefined`.

+The `preferredTypes` setting was enabled here as it can be cumbersome for projects to specify all child types.

 ### Rationale for only including some rules within `ash-nazg/great-eye`